NextCenturyCorporation/nucleus-data-server/README.md

-# Neon Server
+# NUCLEUS Data Server

-The Neon Server is a REST server that is used with the [Neon Middleware](https://github.com/NextCenturyCorporation/neon-framework) to provide datastore adapters, run datastore queries, transform query results, and perform data processing.
-The [Neon Dashboard](https://github.com/NextCenturyCorporation/neon-dash-internal) is a UI that interacts with the Neon Server.
+The NUCLEUS Data Server is a REST server that is used with [NUCLEUS](https://github.com/NextCenturyCorporation/nucleus) to provide datastore adapters, run datastore queries, transform query results, and perform data processing.
+The [Neon Dashboard](https://github.com/NextCenturyCorporation/neon-dash-internal) is a UI that interacts with the NUCLEUS Data Server.

 ## Table of Content